trickstercache/trickster/docs/new-changed-1.0.md

 ## What's Improved

 1.0 is a major improvement in over 0.1.x, with thousands of lines of code for new features, bug fixes, and optimizations.
-Here's the quick rundown of what has been improved:
+Here's the quick rundown of what's new and improved:

 - Cache management is improved, with enhancements like a configurable max cache size and better metrics.
 - Configuration now allows per-origin cache provider selection.